jessepav/lacygoill-wiki-backup/debug.md

 another selection.
 Then, we could have inspected the output of `$ xsel -p`, `$ xsel -s`, `$ xsel -b`.
 We would have found that xterm wrote the text in the primary selection.
-We then would have  looked at `$ man xterm` to check whether  it was possible to configure xterm and make it write to the clipboard.
+We then  would have looked at  `man xterm` to  check whether it was  possible to configure xterm and make it write to the clipboard.
 There are only 25 matches for the pattern `clipboard` in the manpage atm.
 So, we would have quickly found  the option `selectToClipboard`, tried to change